Property Management Photo Proof Answering Service

 Answer and locate the proof

-iando.ai captures property, unit, area, issue type, what the photo or video is meant to show, when it was taken, whether the issue changed, and whether there is a prior ticket or owner thread.
+iando.ai captures property, unit, room, issue type, what the photo or video is meant to show, when it was taken, whether the issue changed, and whether there is a prior ticket, owner thread, or vendor note.

 Capture impact, access, and missing context